Introduction: Wooden Kazoo

 Of course, an essential part of any woodworking project is sanding.
-Before glueing I decided to give the top and the bottom a quick sand to remove the saw marks.
-It is much easier to do before glueing as you have to screw in the bolt.
+Before gluing I decided to give the top and the bottom a quick sand to remove the saw marks.
+It is much easier to do before gluing as you have to screw in the bolt.
 I made a quick little jig to prevent blisters.
 It allows holding the thin workpiece firmly as you are sanding it.

 Disc sander works great for removing most of the material such as the ends and the sides.
 Rest of the work has to be done by hand.
 I started with 120 grit and ended with 180 grit sandpaper.
 This gave a nice and smooth finish.
 I also chamfered the edges slightly to make holding it more comfortable.

 Talking about the finish - easiest and prettiest is probably oil.
 But if you feel like putting more effort in, use lacquer or something similar - it is totally up to you.
 I used linseed oil and it popped the grain really nicely and gave my kazoos a beautiful look.